fonzie/fonzie/README.md

 npm install -g fonzie
 ```

 You'll also need to have the Sass gem installed.
+Optionally Compass if you want to use it.

 ## Demo